cnc45333/cs1302-ce27-1/README.md

    Do **NOT** follow any of the setup instructions at this time.

+1. **If in a group:**

    1. **GROUP MEMBER 1:** On the repository's website, add your group members as collaborators by going to "Settings" → "Collaborators".
 This will send them an invite that they can accept either via email or by visiting the repository's website on GitHub.

    1. **OTHER GROUP MEMBERS:** Go to the repository website on GitHub and accept the invition from Group Member 1.
 If you see a 404 error instead of an invitation, then double check the following:

       * Repository Website URL

       * Username that Group Member 1 used when they added you

       Before continuing, make sure each group member has access to the repository website.

+1. **In a group?**

+   * **If yes,** then the following instructions should be performed by **GROUP MEMBER 2**.

+   * **If no,** then the following instructions should be performed by **YOU**.

-1. **GROUP MEMBER 2:** On Nike, use Maven to create a project directory for this exercise called `cs1302-ce27-ce28` with a primary package called `cs1302.sorting`, then change into that directory and do the following:
+   On Nike, use Maven to create a project directory for this exercise called `cs1302-ce27-ce28` with a primary package called `cs1302.sorting`, then change into that directory and do the following: